Skip to main content

 # All three set the same value

-ccs gemini --proxy-host proxy.example.com # CLI flag
+ccs codex --proxy-host proxy.example.com # CLI flag

-CCS_PROXY_HOST=proxy.example.com ccs gemini # Env var
+CCS_PROXY_HOST=proxy.example.com ccs codex # Env var

 # config.yaml: cliproxy_server.remote.host: proxy.example.com